 Lido Wellness Center Blog

-The Role of Self-Esteem in Mental HealthFebruary 3, 2022
+Building Self-Esteem in Mental HealthFebruary 3, 2022

 February is International Boost your Self-Esteem Month

-What is Self-Esteem
+What Is Self-Esteem

 How we view ourselves in terms of our own subjective sense of personal worth or value is typically referred to as self-esteem, self-worth, self-regard, or self-respect.
 It’s basically the way we perceive ourselves and our own value, regardless of the current circumstances in our lives.
 Our self-esteem can be defined by our own feelings of security, our sense of self-confidence, a sense of belonging or our feelings of being capable and confident.
 It is many times the foundation of our identity.
+Building self-esteem is valuable for anyone looking for mental health.

 Poor self-esteem can come from a variety of places.
 Some of us are born with it as part of our genetic make-up.
 For others, they can feel “less than” due to their socioeconomic status, physical or mental disabilities; or perhaps low self-esteem is due to a mental health struggle.
 Sadly, children raised in a negative environment where they didn’t feel valued, or perhaps they were abused or neglected, may grow up with feelings of worthlessness, and consequently, continually struggle with self-esteem as an adult.